 • SPRING LAKE PARK/ST. ANTHONY 5, SIMLEY 0: Goalie Mackensay Kelly bounced back from a rough start to the season, stopping all 23 shots she faced to earn her first shutout of 2012-23 and fifth of her career.

-Tag(s): News Star Tribune Hub Exclusive Passing Receiving News North South Simley Princeton Lake Eden Prairie Edina Minnetonka Wayzata Minneapolis Edison Cambridge-Isanti Red Wing Columbia Heights Spring Lake Park Totino-Grace Osseo Edison (Wis.)
+Tag(s): All Articles Star Tribune Hub Exclusive Passing Receiving North South Simley Princeton Lake Eden Prairie Edina Minnetonka Wayzata Minneapolis Edison Cambridge-Isanti Red Wing Columbia Heights Spring Lake Park Totino-Grace Osseo Edison (Wis.)
 Apple Valley Bloomington Jefferson Lakeville South Prior Lake Rosemount Mounds View Park